betterscientificsoftware/bssw.io/Articles/WhatIs/WhatAreCseSwDevptTools.md

 at least in part automate development tasks, thus leading to improved developer [productivity](WhatIsProductivity.md).
 Development environments typically automate error-prone and labor-intensive tasks, such as build system generation and management.
-Another way in which tools can improve productivity is by reducing the likelyhood of errors (e.g., through code generation).
+Another way in which tools can improve productivity is by reducing the likelihood of errors (e.g., through code generation).
 Moreover, tools can provide better coverage than any manual approach in certain areas, such as code analysis (for memory problems, style, performance) and optimization.